msaisi/autochek-ng-test/README.md

 # Autochek App

-This is an Angular Web App that consumes specifi Autochek API to consume cars & models as well as car media.
+This is an Angular Web App that consumes specific Autochek API endpoints to return cars & models as well as car media.

 Design Template: